 After verifying and refining your business transaction scheme, you can focus on monitoring business transaction performance.
 The monitoring and troubleshooting tools within the AppDynamics Controller UI provide a business transaction oriented view of performance.
 For example, transaction snapshots tie together all the code call graphs across the monitored tiers that participated in processing a particular instance of a business transaction.

-The business transaction list contains a high level look at the performance of the business application by transaction.
-You can click on a particular business transaction to access additional information on the business transaction, such as information on slow performing instances of this transaction, errors, and the transaction analysis view.
+The business transaction list contains a high-level look at the performance of the business application by transaction.
+You can click a particular business transaction to access additional information on the business transaction, such as information on slow performing instances of this transaction, errors, and the transaction analysis view.